BlueSandsWeb/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach() applies a function to each item within an array and can mutate the array.  .map() applies a function to each item of an array however it creates a new array and does not mutate the original array.

 2. What is the difference between a function and a method?

+    A method is a function that is located within an object.
+They are also invoked differently, function() versus test.func().

 3. What is closure?

+    Closure can be boiled down to a function having access to an enclosing function's variables.
+Because of the inner functions scope, it has access to it's own variables, it's enclosing function's variables and global variables.

 4. Describe the four rules of the 'this' keyword.

+     1. Standard (Window) binding: this refers to the parent object at the place this is declared unless otherwise specified using "use strict"; this is often in the window object, because functions are declared in the global scope rather than a method.

+    2. Implicit Binding: window binding and Implicit binding are the same thing.
+If this is declared within an object, it's parent object will be what it refers to.
+The only difference is what object this is inside of when it's declared.

+    3. Explicit Binding: to explicitly tell the function what the keyword this should point to instead of the object it is housed within.
+Three methods can be used to do this: .call() .apply() .Bind().

+    4. New Binding: New is a keyword that functions like .call().
+By changing the this keyword reference to the name of the object being constructed by the function.

 5. Why do we need super() in an extended class?

+    .super() grabs the methods from the parent class.
+In other words it copys the prototype functions associated with the parent class constructor function to the child class constructor function.

 ## Project Set up